aglantzrbc/spark-challenge/README.md

 ## 1. Overview:

-In this challenge, SparkSQL was used to determine key metrics about home sales data.
-Spark was employed to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table had been uncached.
+In this challenge, [Apache Spark](https://en.wikipedia.org/wiki/Apache_Spark) was used to determine key metrics about home sales data.
+Spark was employed to create a [temporary view](https://spark.apache.org/docs/3.0.0-preview/sql-ref-syntax-ddl-create-view.html), partition the data, [cache](https://en.wikipedia.org/wiki/Cache_(computing)) and uncache a temporary table, and verify that the table had been uncached.

+The temporary view was used several times to query and tabulate data using [SparkSQL](https://spark.apache.org/sql/).
+But anpther crucial parts of the assignment  was comparing [runtime](https://en.wikipedia.org/wiki/Runtime_(program_lifecycle_phase)) length between cached data and [Parquet](https://en.wikipedia.org/wiki/Apache_Parquet) data.
+This is probably because, when dealing with [huge datasets](https://en.wikipedia.org/wiki/Big_data), storing and retrieving data the optimal way is important.

+Caching is storing a dataframe, which happens in [memory](https://en.wikipedia.org/wiki/Computer_data_storage).
+Parquet is about saving a "parqued" file, which happens on [disk](https://en.wikipedia.org/wiki/Disk_storage).
+In columnar storage like Parquet, data is stored by columns, not rows (e.g., .csv), allowing the system to efficiently read the values of a specific column without the need to scan through unrelated data.
+This is particularly useful when the user has a specific query.
+(This begs the question: why, if columnar data is so efficient, isn't always in use?
+The answer is that it's more difficult to "eyeball" than a typical relational, row-based table, and using columns for all but the most giant files won't save resources anyway.)

+It should be noted that when data is read for the first time (and it isn't cached yet), reading from a Parquet file can be faster than reading from less efficient file formats due to the benefits of columnar storage (e.g., greater ability to compress the data).
+However, once data is cached in memory, subsequent reads will generally be faster than reading from any disk-based storage, including Parquet.

 ## 2. Results: